PauSala/chordparser/README.md

 We try to get a good balance between rejecting all invalid notations and accept any possible chord representation.
 Check the test cases in the /test folder to have a grasp of what chords can and cannot be parsed.

+## Voicing generation

+The voicings module exposes a function to generate a set of MIDI notes from a `Chord` representing a voicing for it.
+The voicing is generated in a range from C1 to G5.
+The generator function accepts a lead note to generate the voicings around it, which allows chaining distinct chords smoothly.

 ## Limitations

 - Parsed chord notes have enharmonically correct names when possible.
 For example, a `B#9` chord will have `C𝄪` as the ninth instead of D. Said that, triple flat/sharps are not suported since they add an unnecesasry complexity for very rare use cases.